.

 Schedule and prepare your podcast interviews

-- Keep a list of guests to see who you’ve reached out to already.
+• I keep a list of guests so I never forget who I’ve reached out to already.

-- Find guests on social media or a matching platform like PodMatch.
+• I find guests on social media, but you can also use a matching platform like PodMatch.

-- Set shorter 30-45 minute interviews so guests are more inclined to join.
-Less time also helps keep you focused on the topic.
+• I prefer to set shorter 30-45 minute interviews so my guests are more inclined to join.
+In general, I’ve found that less time also helps keep us focused on the topic.

-- Take a unique angle, as guests likely get asked questions repeatedly.
+• Take a unique angle, as guests likely get asked the same questions all the time.

-- Keep questions authentic and tailored to your specific audience.
+• Keep questions authentic and tailored to your audience.

 Outline and set up your first podcast episodes